oracle/coherence-go-client/README.md

 The Coherence Go Client allows Go applications to act as cache clients to a Coherence Cluster using gRPC for the network transport.

+> [Coherence](https://coherence.community/) is a scalable, fault-tolerant, cloud-ready, distributed platform for building grid-based applications and reliably storing data.
+The product is used at scale, for both compute and raw storage, in a vast array of industries such as critical financial trading systems, high performance telecommunication products and eCommerce applications.

 #### Features

 * Familiar Map-like interface for manipulating cache entries including but not limited to: